Prof. Peter P. Yuen

 Teaching and Scholarly Interests: Health care economics, Health care management, Public policy (including education policy) analysis

-Professor Peter P. Yuen is Dean of the College of Professional and Continuing Education (CPCE) of The Hong Kong Polytechnic University (PolyU).
+Prof. Peter P. Yuen is Dean of the College of Professional and Continuing Education (CPCE) of The Hong Kong Polytechnic University (PolyU).
 He is also Professor of PolyU’s Department of Management and Marketing.
 He received his Bachelor of Arts degree in Cellular and Molecular Biology and Master in Business Administration degree from the State University of New York at Buffalo, USA, and his Doctor of Philosophy degree in Health Economics from the University of Birmingham, UK.

-Prior to his appointment as Dean of CPCE, Professor Yuen held a number of management positions at PolyU, including Associate Vice-President (Management), Director of the Public Policy Research Institute, and Head of the Department of Management.
+Prior to his appointment as Dean of CPCE, Prof. Yuen held a number of management positions at PolyU, including Associate Vice-President (Management), Director of the Public Policy Research Institute, and Head of the Department of Management.
 He was also the founding Director of the Doctor of Business Administration programme in the Faculty of Business.

-Professor Yuen’s research mainly focuses on public policy formulation and evaluation, and health services management.
+Prof. Yuen’s research mainly focuses on public policy formulation and evaluation, and health services management.
 He is the Co-Editor-in-Chief of Public Administration and Policy and an Editorial Committee member of Asia Pacific Journal of Health Management.
 He was also a consultant for the Hong Kong Special Administrative Region (HKSAR) Government and the Bauhinia Foundation on a number of public policy related projects including the West Kowloon Cultural District, Sustainable Built Environment, Subsidised Homeownership, Managed Care in Hong Kong, and Health Systems Reform.